jdbrinton/hardwarejs/README.md

 # NOTICE

 THIS PROJECT IS NOWHERE NEAR COMPLETE.
-ITS LIKELY WONT BE COMPLETE FOR A VERY LONG TIME.
+ITS LIKELY WONT BE COMPLETE FOR A WHILE.
 AT THE MOMENT THERES LIKELY NOTHING USEFUL HERE.
 THESE ARE NOT THE REPOSITORIES YOU ARE LOOKING FOR!

 # HardwareJs

-HardwareJS is a free high-performance javascript hardware emulator in the browser for the wasm-linux project, both provided by Open Source Propulsion Works, a US non-profit organization.
+HardwareJS is a free high-performance javascript hardware emulator in the browser for the wasm-linux project.
 Using multiple web APIs it provides hardware emulation and compute and memory resources for a custom wasm-native linux virtual machine.

 ## Usage